cloudflare/cloudflare-docs/content/email-security/deployment/inline/setup/cisco-cisco-mx.md

 ---
-title: Cisco hosted email
+title: Cisco as MX record
 pcx_content_type: tutorial
 weight: 4
 layout: single
 meta:
-   title: Deploy and configure Area 1 with with Cisco hosted email
+   title: Deploy and configure Area 1 with with Cisco as MX record
 ---

-# Deploy and configure Area 1 with with Cisco hosted email
+# Deploy and configure Area 1 with with Cisco as MX record

-In this tutorial you will learn how to configure Area 1 email security with Cisco hosted email.
+In this tutorial you will learn how to configure Area 1 email security with Cisco as MX record.
 This tutorial is broken down into several steps:

 1. Add a new Sender Group to include Area 1’s egress IPs.
 2. Add a new SMTP route for Area 1 Email Protection Service.